Relief Is Only an Appointment Away

 We can examine your meibomian glands using an imaging technique called meibography.

 Aqueous Tear Deficiency

-Aqueous tear deficiency is a version of dry eye characterized by the lack of water in your tears.
+Aqueous tear deficiency is a version of dry eye characterized by the lack of fluid in your tears.

-Your eyes depend on this water content to stay hydrated and comfortable, but issues like Sjogren’s syndrome, hormone imbalance, and medication side effects can affect how much water your tears have, causing dry eye symptoms.
+Your eyes depend on this fluid content to stay hydrated and comfortable, but issues like Sjogren’s syndrome, hormone imbalance and medication side effects can affect how much fluid your tears have, thereby causing dry eye symptoms.

 Treating Your Symptoms